nechutny/subs/README.md

 Basic usage is:
 $./subs.py ../Movies/movie.avi

-Default language for searched subtitles is English (eng), but you can specify language, for example:
+Default language for searched subtitles is system language.
+If it can't detect, then it fall to English (eng), but you can specify language, for example:
 $./subs.py -l cze ../Movies/movie.avi

 You can also download at once subtitles for more files: